 In Hawaii, the obligation to support children runs at least until age 18 or high school graduation, whichever occurs last.
 The Child Support Enforcement Agency will not enforce a support obligation beyond this point.
 However, the court can order support to continue beyond high school if the child is attending college on a full-time basis or is enrolled in an accredited vocational training program.
 In this situation, the child support amount will not automatically be computed using the guidelines formula.
 Instead, the court will consider the reasonable needs of the child, both parents’ ability to pay, and the college student’s ability to contribute to his own support through scholarships, loans, or part-time work.

 The fastest way to get child support increased or decreased is to file a motion (or, if there is an agreement, a “stipulation”) in Family Court.
-Either party can ask for a modification whenever there has been a “material change in circumstances,” or not more than once every three years without demonstrating a material change.
+Either party can ask for a modification whenever there has been a “material change in circumstances.”
 Most often, the change is a significant increase or decrease in one party’s income.
 In Hawaii, child support can only be modified retroactive to the date of the request, not to the date of the change in circumstances.
 Therefore, the party who will benefit from the change should seek it promptly.
 In cases where child support is paid through the Child Support Enforcement Agency, a party can request that the agency initiate a modification through its administrative process.
-While this process does not require an attorney, it can be slow.
+While this process does not require an attorney, it is can be slow.
 In many cases, it is well worth the attorney’s fees to hire a lawyer and seek modification through Family Court, instead of using the Child Support Enforcement Agency.

 A child support order, whether it was issued in Hawaii or elsewhere, can be enforced just about anywhere the obligor or his property can be found.
 Methods of enforcement include garnishment of wages and seizure of property.
 In extreme cases, the court can hold the obligor in contempt and order incarceration until the support is paid.
 Through the Child Support Enforcement Agency, other remedies against those who fail or refuse to pay include tax refund intercept, and revocation of licenses and passports.